irit-melodi/attelo/doc/tut_harness.rst

 Attelo's caching mechanism uses the `cache` keyword argument in `attelo.parser.Parser.fit` (cache is an attelo-ism, and is not standard to the scikit estimator/transformer idiom).
 The idea is for parsers to accept a dictionary from simple cache keywords (eg. 'attach') to paths.
-If an items is the cache the parser will load that instead of using it.
-If parsers are composed of other parsers, they can avoid repeating work on their constituent parts by simply passing their cache dictionaries down.
+Parsers could interact with the cache in different ways.
+In the simplest case, they might look for a particular keyword to determine if there is a cache entry that it could load (or should save to).
+Alternatively, if multiple parsers are composed of parsers that they have in commone, they can avoid repeating work on their constituent parts by simply passing their cache dictionaries down (NB: it is up to parser authors to ensure that cache keys do not conflict;
+parsers should document their cache keys in the API)

 The `attelo.harness.Harness.model_paths` function that your harness returns exactly such a cache dictionary, as we might see in the example below